Jerryisqx/klicker-uzh/Result_Analysis/README.md

 3. Explore model performance using `model compare.xlsx`.
 4. Use `RateDataResult_analysis.ipynb` or `test-an.Rmd` to analyze evaluation data based on the five-dimension framework.
 5. `test1.csv` is the shared data source used in both analysis scripts.
+6. Run `Keywords_Word_Cloud.ipynb` to automatically extract, count, and visualize the most frequent positive and negative feedback keywords from multiple interview transcripts.

 ---